capactio/capact/cmd/cli/docs/capact_action_wait.md

 ## capact action wait

-Wait for a specific condition on a given Action
+Wait for a specific condition of a given Action

 ```
 capact action wait ACTION [flags]